 The next Service Operation Vessel (SOV) for Bernhard Schulte, Yard Number 315 at Ulstein Verft, was floated out from the yard’s dock hall on Sunday afternoon, 26 January 2020.
 The hybrid vessel has now been positioned in the outer dock for further outfitting and testing.

 Hybrid power solutions reduce fuel consumption and emissions.
 Depending on setup and operational profile, CO2 emissions can be significantly reduced.
 The hybrid system also allows for completely emission-free periods, which is making a great difference in terms of operational expenditure and sustainability.

 In cooperation with shipowner Bernhard Schulte, Ulstein Design & Solutions has designed a diesel-electric propulsion system assisted by batteries to reduce operating hours on the main engines, save fuel and reduce environmental footprint.
-The hybrid system will be introduced on yard number 315 at Ulstein Verft.
+The hybrid system has been installed on the WINDEA JULES VERNE at Ulstein Verft.

 Offshore renewables - few steps away

 The world’s first purpose-designed Service Operation Vessel for the offshore wind industry, delivered in 2014, was developed by Ulstein, based on our extensive experience in offshore oil and gas.
 Few years later, Ulstein’s ship designs are firmly positioned in the offshore wind market.Business opportunities

 The X-STERN introduces the documented X-BOW® effect to the aft ship.
 The sloping, higher stern allows for a sharp stern shape in which the transom plate is replaced by a pointed aft.
 Some of the benefits are: Improved safety for crew and equipment, increased flexibility in operations and reduced fuel consumption.